 - Present your Pear Deck lesson and see student responses in real-time

-- Extend your lesson with homework
+- Extend the lesson with homework

 - Review Student Responses and Provide Feedback

-Here's how the same answers display anonymously on the Projector View
+Here's how the same answers display anonymously on the Projector View:

 - Set your Pear Deck lesson to Student-Paced Mode.

 This is best when you want students to review all the content from the lesson and be able to reflect on their own answers.
 Since a Takeaway is a Google Doc, you can easily share it with parents or tutors when a student needs extra help at home.
-Learn More.

 This is best when you’ve given a Multiple Choice or text-based quiz.
 You can even use the Google Sheets Add-On, called Flubaroo, to automatically grade the quiz and send grade reports to students.

-- Review Answers in the Pear Deck Teacher Dashboard
+- Review Answers in the Pear Deck Teacher Dashboard (a Premium feature)

 This is best when you want to flip through the lesson slide-by-slide and see what each student thought.
 It’s also really helpful for identifying what material might need to be revisited the next day.
-Learn More.